saadmemon1/saadmemon1/README.md

 ### 💫 About Me:
-A CS student by day, freelancer by night!<br><br>🎓 I’m currently pursuing my Bachelor's degree in Computer Science at IBA Karachi<br>🌱 I’m very excited to learn more on topics such as cybersecurity, AI and its applications<br>
+A CS student by day, freelancer by night!<br><br>🎓 I’m currently pursuing my Bachelor's degree in Computer Science at IBA Karachi<br>🌱 I’m very excited to learn more on topics such as product management, cybersecurity, AI and its applications<br>

 ### 🌐 Socials: